CompuTec/computec-docs/docs/wms/administrator-guide/barcode-scanning/overview.md

 # Overview

-Many of CompuTec WMS functions can be operated by scanning barcodes.
-Here, you can find information on barcode scanning.
+CompuTec WMS integrates Barcode Scanning into many of its functions, allowing for more efficient workflow operations.
+Here’s an overview of the main elements of barcode scanning within CompuTec WMS

 ---

-## Barcodes Physical Attributes
+## Physical Attributes of Barcodes

-The minimal and maximal size of supported barcodes depends on scanner attributes.

-CompuTec WMS supports every barcode standard as long as it is recognizable for a scanner used with the application.

-In the case of using USB scanners (with desktop applications, e.g., on PCs or tablets), it is required to configure prefixes additionally.
+The minimum and maximum sizes of supported barcodes are determined by the capabilities of the scanner being used.
+CompuTec WMS is compatible with all barcode standards, provided the scanner can recognize them.
+When using USB-connected scanners, such as with desktop PCs or tablets, additional configuration is necessary to set up prefixes to ensure proper data input and recognition.

-## GS1 Standard - CompuTec Decoder
+## GS1 Barcode Standard - CompuTec Decoder

-GS1 Barcode Standard is supported by adjusting it to CompuTec WMS (see the table below).
-Full implementation of the standard is planned for future releases.
-To use CompuTec WMS-adapted GS1 standard coding, choose the right option in the Server options.
+CompuTec WMS offers limited support for the GS1 Barcode Standard, with adaptations made for compatibility (see the table below).
+Users can enable these adaptations through server settings, although full support for the GS1 standard will be introduced in future updates.
+Select the appropriate option in the Server settings to enable the CompuTec WMS-adapted GS1 standard coding.

 ### Barcodes Creation

-Barcodes created to be supported by WMS have to have specific prefixes.
-A particular prefix is recognized only in a corresponding WMS screen; e.g., a barcode with a warehouse prefix will be recognized only when scanned on the WMS warehouse selection screen.
+Barcodes created specifically for CompuTec WMS need particular prefixes to function correctly.
+Each prefix is designed to correspond with specific WMS screens, ensuring that a warehouse-specific barcode, for example, is recognized only in the WMS warehouse selection screen.

 |   AI   | Char count |                                     Description                                     |                 GS1BarcodeDecoder AI                 |                    Supported AI                   |
 |:------:|:----------:|:-----------------------------------------------------------------------------------:|:----------------------------------------------------:|:-------------------------------------------------:|